Deploying a docker registry on Kubernetes

 Namespace

-We will deploy everything in a namespace to make management easier and clean.
+We will deploy everything in a namespace to make management easier and cleaner.

 Security